 The Company has a credit arrangement that provides for a five-year, \$200.0 million term loan and a \$400.0 million revolving credit facility that it entered into in December 2010 (the "2010 Credit Agreement").
-The 2010 Credit Agreement contains an expansion feature by which the term loan and revolving credit facility may be increased, at the Company's option and under certain conditions, by up to an additional \$150.0 million in the aggregate.
+The 2010 Credit Agreement contains an expansion feature by which the term loan and revolving credit facility may be increased, at the Company's option and under certain conditions, up to an additional \$150.0 million in the aggregate.
 The term loan will be repaid in 19 consecutive quarterly installments which commenced on March 31, 2011, plus a final payment due on December 22, 2015, and may be prepaid at any time without penalty or premium at the Company's option.
 The revolving credit facility may be used for loans, and up to \$40.0 million may be used for letters of credit.
 The revolving loans may be borrowed, repaid and re-borrowed until December 22, 2015, at which time all amounts borrowed must be repaid.

-Amounts borrowed under the 2010 Credit Agreement bear interest at a rate equal to, at the Company's option, either (i) the greatest of: the administrative agent's prime rate; the average rate on overnight federal funds plus 1/2 of 1%; and the eurodollar rate (adjusted for statutory reserves) plus 1%, in each case plus a margin equal to between 0.50% and 1.25% depending on the Company's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended, or (ii) the eurodollar rate (adjusted for statutory reserves) plus a margin equal to between 1.50% and 2.25%, depending on the Company's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended.
+Amounts borrowed under the 2010 Credit Agreement bear interest at a rate equal to, at the Company's option, either (i) the greatest of: the administrative agent's prime rate; the average rate on overnight federal funds plus 1/2 of 1%; and the Eurodollar rate (adjusted for statutory reserves) plus 1%, in each case plus a margin equal to between 0.50% and 1.25% depending on the Company's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended, or (ii) the Eurodollar rate (adjusted for statutory reserves) plus a margin equal to between 1.50% and 2.25%, depending on the Company's leverage ratio as of the end of the four consecutive fiscal quarters most recently ended.

 The 2010 Credit Agreement contains certain customary restrictive loan covenants, including, among others, financial covenants requiring a maximum leverage ratio, a minimum interest expense coverage ratio, and covenants limiting the Company's ability to incur indebtedness, grant liens, make acquisitions, be acquired, dispose of assets, pay dividends, repurchase stock, make capital expenditures, make investments and enter into certain transactions with affiliates.
-The Company was in full compliance with these covenants as of March 31, 2012 and December 31, 2011.
+The Company was in full compliance with these covenants as of June 30, 2012 and December 31, 2011.

-The following table provides information regarding the Company's borrowings:
+The following table provides information regarding the Company's borrowings under the 2010 Credit Agreement:

-Description: Outs Ma 2 mount standing rch 31, 2012 ousands) Contractual Annualized Interest Rate March 31, 2012 (3) Amount Outstanding December 31, 2011 (In thousands) Term loan \$ 172,500 1.97% \$ 180,000 Revolver and other (1), (2) 67,793 1.74% - 1.97% 20,000 Total \$ 240,293 \$ 200,000
+Description: Ou Ji Amount tstanding une 30, 2012 housands) Contractual Annualized Interest Rate June 30, 2012 Amount Outstanding December 31, 2011 (In thousands)

-- (1) The \$67.8 million outstanding as of March 31, 2012 includes \$67.5 million borrowed under the 2010 Credit Agreement and \$0.3 million that was borrowed under a separate, short-term lending arrangement. - (2) The Company had \$329.3 million of available borrowing capacity on the revolver (not including the expansion feature) as of March 31, 2012. - (3) The term loan rate consisted of a 0.47% floating Eurodollar base rate plus a margin of 1.50%.
-The Eurodollar base rates on the revolver ranged from 0.24% to 0.47%, plus a margin of 1.50%.
+Term loan (1) \$ 165,000 1.96% \$ 180,000

+Revolver (1), (2) 35,000 1.96% 20,000

+-

+Total \$ 200,000 \$ 200,000

+(1) The term and revolver contractual rates consisted of a 0.46%, three-month floating Eurodollar base rate plus a margin of 1.50%.
 However, the Company has an interest rate swap contract which converts the floating Eurodollar base rates to a fixed base rate on \$200.0 million of borrowings (see below).
-As a result, the Company's effective annual interest rate on its total debt outstanding as of March 31, 2012 was 3.43%.
+As a result, the Company's effective annual interest rate on its total debt outstanding as of June 30, 2012 was approximately 3.62%.